klaytn/metaverse-knowledge-kit/docs/decentralized-storage/indexing.md

 Blockchain data is stored in a distributed & sequential manner, which makes data retrieval *complex & slow*.

 A common use case for [Real-World Assets](https://klaytn.foundation/from-traditional-to-digitalexploring-the-potential-and-power-of-rwa-tokenization) is tracing an NFT's origin.
 Without an index, you would need to scan through blocks one by one to find the transaction that created the NFT.
-If 1 million new transactions have been created since the NFT was minted, 1 million transactions need to be scanned.
-A slow & expensive operation is performed to retrieve a single line of data.
+If 1 million new transactions have been created since the NFT was minted, 1 million transactions need to be scanned; A slow & expensive operation is performed to retrieve a single line of data.

-At the basic level, Blockchain Indexing services (or **Indexers**) read data points from the blockchain as they arrive & organizes them in a database.
-When a system or user requests data, the Indexer can quickly access the database & return the data to the requester, in logarithmic&nbsp;time&nbsp;⏱️.
+At the basic level, Blockchain Indexing services (or **Indexers**) read data points from the blockchain as they arrive & organize them in a database.
+When a system or user requests data, the Indexer accesses the database & returns the data to the requester, in logarithmic&nbsp;time&nbsp;⏱️.

-Hold up.
-Bringing distributed data into a single database...
-Isn't that Centralization?
+Isn't bringing distributed data into a single database...
+Centralization?
 Yes, but that's where Decentralized, [Oracle](/docs/category/-decentralized-oracle)-like Indexers come in: indexes are replicated across nodes & proof mechanisms are implemented while maintaining high-speed, low-cost read operations.

 Decentralized Indexers enable blockchain's security to scale for 👆 **lots of data & realtime latency**.